 Dates and fees

 Our season starts on the 1st of April and ends on the 31st of December.
-From previous experience we suggest our participants to stay for a minimum of two weeks and arrive preferentially on Sunday afternoon of the first day and departure the day after the internship finishes.
+Although our minimum stay is of 7 days, from previous experience we suggest our participants to stay for a minimum of two weeks.